 Engineering Considerations: Selection and Processing

-When you're thinking about using silicone additives, here's a simple breakdown to keep in mind:
+When considering silicone additives, here's a straightforward breakdown to keep in mind:

 Dosage and Loadings

-Generally, you'll want to add between 0.5% and 5% of the additive, but the exact amount depends on what you want to achieve:
+Generally, you'll want to add between 0.5% and 5% of the additive, but the exact amount depends on your desired outcome:

-- 0.5%-1%: This range is mainly for making the manufacturing process smoother, helping with flow, and getting the product out of the mold easier.
+- 0.5%-1%: This range is primarily for smoothing out the manufacturing process, aiding flow, and facilitating easier mold release.

-- Screw Design: Twin-screw extruders do a better job at evenly mixing silicone into the main stuff.
+- Screw Design: Twin-screw extruders are more effective at uniformly dispersing silicone within the base material.
 Aim for silicone droplets smaller than 5 microns.

-- Drying: If you're using materials that soak up moisture, like PA or PC, dry them well (under 0.1% moisture) to dodge hydrolysis issues.
+- Drying: If you're using materials that soak up moisture, like PA or PC, dry them well (under 0.1% moisture) to avoid hydrolysis issues.

 Future Trends: Innovation in Safety